 The FLAME Act was the catalyst for the development of a cohesive strategy for managing fire-prone landscapes and wildland fire across the nation.
-The challenges presented require a holistic approach, unified thinking, and cooperation among the multitude of stakeholders who share concern for America's landscapes.
+Understanding the challenges presented require a holistic approach, unified thinking, and cooperation among the multitude of stakeholders who share concern for America's landscapes led to the creation of a national cohesive strategy-not a federal cohesive strategy.

-Within the fire community, a shared vision has taken shape: working together to prepare the landscape for natural fire occurrences, to prepare communities to face wildfire risks, and to coordinate effective wildland fire response.
+Within the fire community, a shared vision has taken shape: working together to prepare landscapes for natural fire occurrences, to prepare communities to face wildfire risks, and to coordinate effective wildland fire response.
 An example of this vision is the Greater Okefenokee Association of Landowners.
-This is an organization of over 70 landowners/agencies (private, state, and federal) that work together on strategy for wildfires that occur in and near the fire prone Okefenokee Swamp in southeast Georgia.
-Foundational documents, as identified in the Phase I of the Cohesive Strategy, highlighted the need for shared responsibilities, effective partnerships, and improved interagency coordination and response.
+This is an organization of over 70 landowners/agencies (private, state, and federal) that works together and strategizes for wildfires that occur in and near the fire prone Okefenokee Swamp in southeast Georgia.

+Previous collaborative efforts, as identified in the Phase I of the Cohesive Strategy, highlighted the need for shared responsibilities, effective partnerships, improved interagency coordination and response, and active land management.
 They created an imperative for a new direction in expectations for federal, state, and local wildland fire protection agencies to address our nation's wildland fire problem at the most efficient cost.